If you could only visit one place for the rest of your life, where would you go? For me the answer is easy – Yosemite National Park.

 Trail directions on All Trails.
 NPS website information.

-After your long hike to Cathedral Lakes, return to your car at the Tuolumne Meadows Visitor Center.
+Return to your car and head to the Tuolumne Meadows Visitor Center.
 The Visitor Center has a small exhibit about the Tuolumne Meadows area and high sierra backcountry, as well as a bookstore and ranger desk.

-If you packed a picnic lunch, return to Tenaya Lake Picnic Area and enjoy (and maybe take a well-earned dip into the Lake).
-Or travel The nearby Tuolumne Meadows Grill (3 minutes drive / 20 minutes walk from Visitor Center) (CLOSED 2022) serves hearty hiker-food, like burgers, hot dogs and chili.
+If you didn’t pack a picnic lunch, the nearby Tuolumne Meadows Grill (3 minutes drive / 20 minutes walk from Visitor Center) serves hearty hiker-food, like burgers, hot dogs and chili.

 Tuolumne Meadows